nimit95/BasicAndroidWidgets/README.md

 * **android:ems** - It specifies the maximum length of text that can be entered in the box. ems means the maximum count of 'm' that can be a fitted in the edit text and 'm' is used as it is the widest character.

+* **android:hint** - It is the hint that sometimes appears on the text area to help the aid the user and is gone when we click on the edit text.
 * **android:inputType** - It specifies the type of expected value in the text area.
 Like in this case it is name.
 In other cases it can be a number, password etc. These are predefined types provided by android.

 #### ImageView